Ballista

 Week 3-4

-Send 10 physical packets.
+Send 10 physical applications.
 Reconnect with 10 contacts in your network.
 Apply online to any posted roles at target companies.

 Week 5-6

-Follow up on packets via email.
-Send 10 more packets.
+Follow up on applications via email.
+Send 10 more applications.
 Schedule informational calls from network referrals.

 Ongoing